 - Indicate the overall project budget even if you only apply for partial funding.
 This will give the decision-maker an overall picture of your project.

-If you are applying for a project grant to cover only the cost of labour, a cost estimate is not required.
-Estimate the amount of the project grant on the basis of the monthly sum of an artist grant (approximately 1700 euros).
+If you are applying for a project grant to cover only the cost of labour, estimate the amount of the project grant on the basis of the monthly sum of an artist grant (approximately 2 000 euros).

 When applying as a work group

-- The application should be filled in by the contact person for the work group and include the names and personal identification numbers of the other group members.
+- The application should be filled in by the contact person for the work group and include the names and dates of birth of the other group members.

 - The contact person should include with the application a brief description of the artistic activities of all members of the group.